Blockdaemon/hlf-database-app/README.md

 * You may need to check out the repo in your `GOPATH` or chaincode installation may not work.
 * If you change `config.env`, and you are using `ca-client`, you may need to `rm -rf ca-client/crypto-config`
+* `.app get/set` may hang waiting for the transaction ack event.
+For some reason they go missing sometimes.
+CTRL-C to abort, the transaction usually went through

 ## References